thedadams/obot-webhook-example/README.md

 ## Example Request

-The server expects a POST request to `/secrets-detector` with:
+The server expects a POST request to `/secrets-detector` or `/phrase-detector` with:

 - **Header**: `X-Obot-Signature-256: sha256=<hmac-sha256-signature>`
 - **Body**: JSON payload matching the Message struct